Home Up Search

 I was somewhat surprised when searching the patent record to find two patents from friends on a process I did not realize was even contemplated at that time period, Two Wire MIG!

 The first, Patent Number 2,906,861 was filed in September 1957 by Lesnewich, assigned to Airco (figure upper left).
 This was truly a Multipower-Multiwire system using two torches and two DC power sources.
 Variations are covered including the use of AC power.
+The company Lesnewich worked for, Airco, produced an emissive coated MIG wire which ran on AC.
+It was difficult to keep the coating consistent and it was not commercially successful.

-The second system was patented by a fellow who I worked with for many years, Jim Newman.
-Jim had also worked with Clarence Jackson in the days of Submerged Arc welding development.
+The second system was patented by a fellow who I worked with for many years, JJim Newman.
+Jim had also worked with Clarence Jackson in the days of Submerged Arc welding process development.
 It was Patent Number 3,007,033 filed in April, 1959, assigned to Linde.
 The claims are centered around welding aluminum and magnesium.
 The process, unlike that defined by Lesnewich, used two electrodes connected electrically in parallel.
 Therefore amps and volts would be the same for each electrode, assuming they were the same diameter (see figure upper right).

 Some innovative MIG techniques were developed in the early days of the process development.
 Some were very creative.
 One was the narrow gap MIG weld (photo left) was made at 25 lbs per hour deposition rate in a 1/2 inch straight side wall gap.
 This weld sample was sufficiently innovative that I have kept it along with only a few others over the approximately 40 years since it was made!
 The economics and tracking systems at the time made some of these processes not as attractive as they would be today.
 Click to see a proposal regarding a Report on this development.